redolution/gekkoboot/README.md

  D-Right     | `/right.dol`
  D-Up        | `/up.dol`

-If no DOL can be loaded, IPLBoot will boot the official IPL (GameCube intro and menu) instead.
+If no DOL can be loaded, iplboot will boot the official IPL (GameCube intro and menu) instead.

 For example, this configuration would boot straight into Swiss by default, or GBI if you held B, or the typical GameCube intro if you held any other button:
 - `/ipl.dol` - Swiss